The top 4 HR skills teams need in 2021

 It takes a self-aware leader to acknowledge they don’t have all the answers, and it takes empathy to listen to others and find ways to support them.
 During uncertain times, we are leaning into these EI principles to build trust and resilience at HelloFresh.— Jenn YeeFormer Senior Director, Learning & Organizational Development at HelloFresh

 How can your organization listen to its employees?
 Employee engagement surveys let your entire team tell you exactly how they feel about working at your company.
 Platforms like Culture Amp use powerful technology and people analytics to simplify survey administration, give you insight into the critical areas of your employee experience, and identify areas of opportunity and growth within your organization.

 2. Commit to DEI

 DEI pulse surveys can be an insightful way to collect anonymous feedback on your employee experience, especially from underrepresented groups.
-That can help you measure inclusivity and inform where to direct your D&I efforts, so you can build a workplace in which everyone can thrive.
+That can help you measure inclusivity and inform where to direct your DEI efforts, so you can build a workplace where everyone can thrive.

 3. Lead with vulnerability

 A silver lining of 2020 is that we all worked together to navigate it.
 While managers had to lead their teams through uncertainty, they also dealt with stress, anxiety, and frustration in their personal lives.
 But by dropping their personal walls, admitting they didn’t have all the answers, and sharing their own experiences with direct reports, many managers welcomed vulnerability into the leadership style, which encouraged their employees to open up, share their experiences, and not be afraid to ask for help.